Metacognition Helps Build Self Regulation and Executive Functioning Skills

 - Did the product match the picture I had for it?

 - Is this better or worse than I expected?

 - Is there anything missing?

-Metacognitive strategies are teaching a child to be aware of his thoughts and control them.
-We are therefore trying to build behavioral regulation skills and executive functioning skills, which will in turn, activate the frontal lobe and hopefully build it.
-Brain research has shown that activity in the brain builds synapses, so we are taking a leap of faith (based on research and experience) that this will allow the child to attend better to tasks.
+Metacognitive strategies teach you to be aware of your thoughts and control them.
+Building behavioral regulation skills and executive functioning skills, will in turn, activate the frontal lobe where attention and focus are monitored.
+Brain research has shown that activating pathways in the brain builds synapses.
+By encouraging the student to use the frontal lobe to monitor process we are developing the pathways that will allow the child to gain control over the learning process and attend better to tasks.